 Elimination: In all test animal species the route of excretion was independent of the route of administration of fluticasone propionate.
 Excretion is predominantly faecal and is essentially complete within 48 hours.

-Toxicology: Pre-Clinical Safety Data: Carcinogenesis/Mutagenesis: Carcinogenesis: Long-term topical and oral studies in animals to investigate the carcinogenic potential of fluticasone propionate did not show any evidence of carcinogenicity.
+Toxicology: Non-Clinical Information: Carcinogenesis/Mutagenesis: Carcinogenesis: Long-term topical and oral studies in animals to investigate the carcinogenic potential of fluticasone propionate did not show any evidence of carcinogenicity.

 Genotoxicity: Fluticasone propionate was not shown to be mutagenic in a range of in vitro bacterial and mammalian cell assays.